Open-Source-Studio-at-ITP/Syllabus/data-assignment.md

 git config --global core.editor "code --wait"
 ```

-3. Push your code to your fork.
+### Push your code to GitHub.

 Now that you've finished your work, you can push the code to your fork of Corpora.
+One way to do this is:

 ```
 git push origin master
 ```

-While the above is adequate I sometimes prefer to push it to a new branch of GitHub with a name related to my changes.
+While the above is adequate I sometimes prefer to push it to a new branch on GitHub with a name related to my changes.

 ```
 git push origin master:name-of-my-branch